bb-io/MemoQ/README.md

 - **Add target language to project** adds target language to a specific project.
 - **Get resources assigned to project** returns a list of all resources assigned to a project.
 You specify the type of resource you are looking for e.g. MT engine or TM.
 - **Add resource to project** add a new resource to a project.
+- **Add glossary to project** add termbase to a specific project by GUID.
 - **Pretranslate documents** This action allows you to pretranslate documents in a specific project.
 Pretranslation is a process where the system automatically fills in the translations for segments in a document based on certain criteria.
 This can significantly speed up the translation process.
 Parameters:
 1. **Document GUIDs**: This parameter is used to specify the unique identifiers of the documents you want to pretranslate.
 If you don't specify any document GUIDs, the action will pretranslate all documents in the project.
 2. **Target languages**: This parameter is used to specify the target languages for pretranslation.
 If you don't specify any target languages, the action will pretranslate all target languages in the project.